JohayerChowdury/NewsAggregator/README.md

   pip install -r requirements.txt
   ```

-### Once you're here, you can turn the app on and off by following the steps below.
+### :repeat: Once you're here, you can turn the app on and off by following the steps below.

 #### 8. **Run the Flask App**